Click on the year you entered UC San Diego to see a list of your major requirements:

 Updates to the major

-The following course substitutions have been approved by the Math-CS faculty and are awaiting final Senate review/approval for catalog posting:
+The following course substitutions and electives have been approved by the Math-CS faculty and are awaiting final Senate review/approval for catalog posting:

 - MATH 154 can substitute for MATH 184A in the Combinatorics requirement.